dpaskal/Order-verification-GUI/README.md

 # Instructions
 This program works in two steps.
-* First acquire the pending list as a text file.
-This is done via a SmarTerm macro.
+* First: Acquire the pending list as a text file.
+This is done via the SmarTerm macro.
-* Second use that text file to generate a spreadsheet.
+* Second: Use that text file to generate a spreadsheet.

 Part 1) Get the text file:
 Sign into Antrim and go to the Main Menu.
 Run macro "CAPTURE_PEND_LIST".